Ehrhart theory on periodic graphs: Examples

-Therefore, $(\Gamma, \Phi, x_0)$ and $(\Gamma, \Phi, x_4)$ are well-arranged by Theorem \ref{prop:refWA}.
-However, we cannot check whether $(\Gamma, \Phi, x_1)$ is well-arranged or not by our computer program.
+Therefore, $(\Gamma, \Phi, x_0)$ and $(\Gamma, \Phi, x_4)$ are well-arranged by Proposition \ref{prop:refWA}.
+Note that we cannot apply Proposition \ref{prop:refWA} to $x_1$ because $C_1(\Gamma, \Phi, x_1) + C_2(\Gamma, \Phi, x_1) \ge 1$.
+Furthermore, we could not check whether $(\Gamma, \Phi, x_1)$ is well-arranged or not by our computer program (indeed, we checked the desired condition (3) in Definition \ref{defi:WA} for one triangulation $T_{\sigma}$ and $d_v$ satisfying (1) and (2), but the result was negative).
 Fortunately, by changing the periodic realization as Figure \ref{fig:t363243432434_2}, we can confirm that $(\Gamma, \Phi ', x_1)$ is well-arranged.